-In recent years, the University has become the cultural center of Tampa.
+In recent years the University has become the cultural center of Tampa.
 McKay Auditorium, acquired in 1972 and since then completely renovated, seats 2,100.
 This building contains music practice rooms, studios, and music faculty offices.
-In addition to providing room for student and faculty concerts, commencement, and other convocations, McKay auditorium is the home of the Florida Gulf Coast Symphony, the Florida Lyric Opera, and other community productions.
-The David A. Falk Theatre (formerly the Park Theater) is located directly south of West Kennedy Boulevard from the campus.
-In 1981, it will be extensively renovated through a generous grant of \$250,000 from the David Falk Foundation.
+In addition to providing room for student and faculty concerts, commencement, and other convocations, McKay auditorium is the home of the Florida Gulf Coast Symphony, and other community productions.
+The David A. Falk Theatre (formerly the Park Theater) is located directly across West Kennedy Boulevard from the campus.
+In 1981, it was extensively renovated through a generous grant of \$350,000 from the David Falk Foundation.
 It is used for University music and drama productions, lectures, and convocations.
-It is also the home for the community professional companies-in-residence: The Tampa Ballet Company and the Alice People Theatre Company.
+It is also the home of The Tampa Ballet Company.